Swearing and Affirming and Certification

 Your Solicitor may have prepared a document for you to swear or affirm and asked you to contact a local solicitor to do that for you, that is because the same solicitor who prepared the document cannot also witness your signature to it.

 Alternatively, you may need Certified Copies of a document to send to another professional, for example you may need to certify a copy of your passport to send to a bank.
 A certified copy is exact copy of an original document which is then certified and signed by a solicitor as being a true copy of the original.

 Common practice is for the solicitor who does the swearing to keep the fees as a tip, however at Garden House Solicitors we do things a little differently- we apply the monies received for these services for various fundraising and team building events.
 Over the years we have made significant donations to the Alzheimer’s Society, Terrence Higgins Trust, Action for Children and the School Dinners Appeal by hosting an annual garden party to raise funds and awareness of the work these charities do.
-This year, our garden party will be raising money for the Happy Days Charity, a charity that works with local communities right across the UK to provide vital respite breaks for individuals, families and groups who support children with a wide range of additional needs.
+Last year, our garden party raised money for the Happy Days Charity, a charity that works with local communities right across the UK to provide vital respite breaks for individuals, families and groups who support children with a wide range of additional needs.
 This year, we donated £100's worth of gardening equipment for Herts Young Homeless, a local charity working to prevent homelessness in young people.
 You can find more information on these charities below.